amenadiel/google-maps-documentation/docs/PlaceResult.md

 **Type:**  string

-The simplified address for the place, including the street name, street number, and locality, but not the province/state, postal code, or country.
+The simplified address for the Place, including the street name, street number, and locality, but not the province/state, postal code, or country.
 For example, Google's Sydney, Australia office has a vicinity value of "48 Pirrama Road, Pyrmont".
 Only available with [PlacesService.getDetails](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/PlacesService.md).

 website